Nketiah hits hat-trick as Arsenal crush Charlton 6-0 in behind-closed-doors friendly | Goal.com

 Nketiah hits hat-trick as Arsenal crush Charlton 6-0 in behind-closed-doors friendly

-Arsenal stepped up their preparations for the resumption of the Premier League with a thumping 6-0 win against League One side Charlton Athletic on Saturday.
+Arsenal stepped up their preparations for the resumption of the Premier League with a thumping 6-0 win against Championship side Charlton Athletic on Saturday.

 Eddie Nketiah scored a hat-trick during the behind-closed-doors friendly, which was staged at Emirates Stadium and got underway at 3pm BST.